Qyt0109/Embedded-SOC-Fundamentals/Chapters/Chapter 1/README.md

-# Chapter 1.
-A Memory-centric System Model
+# S. A Memory-centric System Model

 Chapter 1 introduces embedded systems from a high-level hardware and software perspective.
 We cover basic systems built on microcontroller-based architectures before moving to SoC-based designs.